 Danielle Okezie, MEd, joined Creighton in fall 2023 as program manager to develop and implement the CommonSpirit Health Leadership in health Equity, Advocaty and Diversity Scholars Program-Phoenix.
 The program is a strategic tool for population health intervention that includes a leadership training component for diverse healthcare workers at the University’s partner hospital in Phoenix.
 Okezie views the IPH as an important University initiative because of the nationwide shortage of healthcare workers and the even greater shortage of diverse healthcare workers.
 “With Creighton's Ignatian values and excellent academics, the students learn to provide quality care and treat everyone with dignity despite their circumstances, all while striving to achieve equity in access and service.”
 Danielle also serves as a member of Creighton’s Equity, Diversity and Inclusion team.

-Alejandra Rebolledo-Gomez joined Creighton in early 2024 as community engagement specialist for the IPH at the Highlander.
+Alejandra Rebolledo-Gomez joined Creighton in early 2024 as community engagement coordinator for the IPH at the Highlander.
 She supports Creighton's commitment to elevate and raise awareness of the University’s activities at the Highlander by: cultivating and sustaining relationships with community partners; collaborating with stakeholders to assess needs and provide feedback for future opportunities and to strategically plan community engagement activities for improving population health; and working as an advocate and partner in community endeavors to expand impact and champion efforts leading to positive change and better outcomes.
 She sees her role fitting into Creighton’s mission to promote justice – building bridges within the community to understand needs and priorities and to facilitate the improvement of health equity.

 Scott Shipman, MD, MPH, is the inaugural CyncHealth Endowed Chair of Population Health at Creighton University, and the executive director of the Institute for Population Health at Creighton.
 This university-level institute, launched in fall of 2023, partners with each of Creighton’s undergraduate and graduate schools and its clinical partners in the Midwest and in Arizona, and with the many key stakeholders that influence health and well-being in our communities.